-The Calgary Burns Club singers performed at the Edinburgh Tattoo from the 7th to the 29th of August, 2009.
+The Calgary Burns Club singers performed at the Edinburgh Tattoo from the 7th - 29th of August, 2009.

 The CBC Singers on the Mini Tattoo Circuit at Linlithgow.
 Photographs courtesy of Bert Thorne.